GET TAX RELIEF NOW!

 1. Primary IRS Action: The IRS files a Notice of Federal Tax Lien against your property and assets after you fail to pay a tax debt following assessment and demand for payment.

-2. Biggest Taxpayer Mistake: Believing the lien notice represents a final demand or that ignoring it will make it disappear.
-Most taxpayers delay responding because they confuse the lien filing with wage garnishment or assume they have lost all options.
+2. Biggest Taxpayer Mistake: Many individuals believe the lien notice represents a final demand, or they assume that ignoring it will make it disappear.
+As a result, taxpayers often delay responding because they confuse a lien filing with wage garnishment or think they have lost all available options.

 3. Key Decision Point: Whether you respond within 30 days after the lien is filed to request a Collection Due Process hearing or wait and lose important appeal rights.
 The federal tax lien attaches to your property when the IRS assesses the tax, sends a demand for payment, and you do not pay.